glass bowl with roasted coffee beans

 Terroir

-The climate, soil, and altitude where the coffee is grown impacts its flavor.
+The climate, soil, and altitude where the coffee is grown impact its flavor.
 Ethiopian beans grown at high altitudes develop complex, fruity notes best showcased in a light roast.

 Processing Method